jp7677/dxvk-nvapi/README.md

 The following environment variables tweak DXVK-NVAPI's runtime behavior:

 - `DXVK_NVAPI_DRIVER_VERSION` lets you override the reported driver version.
 Valid values are numbers between 100 and 99999.
 Use e.g. `DXVK_NVAPI_DRIVER_VERSION=47141` to report driver version `471.41`.
-- `DXVK_NVAPI_ALLOW_OTHER_DRIVERS` - when set, lets you use DXVK-NVAPI without running an NVIDIA card on NVIDIA's proprietary driver.
+- `DXVK_NVAPI_ALLOW_OTHER_DRIVERS`, when set, lets you use DXVK-NVAPI without running an NVIDIA card on NVIDIA's proprietary driver.
 Useful for using D3D11 extensions on a non-NVIDIA GPU.
 - `DXVK_NVAPI_LOG_LEVEL` set to `info` prints log statements.
 The default behavior omits any logging.
 Please fill an issue if using log servery `info` creates log spam.
 There are no other log levels.
 - `DXVK_NVAPI_LOG_PATH` enables file logging additionally to console output and sets the path where the log file `dxvk-nvapi.log` should be written to.
 Log statements are appended to an existing file.
 Please remove this file once in a while to prevent excessive grow.
 This requires `DXVK_NVAPI_LOG_LEVEL` set to `info`.

+DXVK-NVAPI honors [DXVK device filter](https://github.com/doitsujin/dxvk#device-filter).
+Forcing to advertise only a specific GPU might solve issues in a multi-GPU setup.

 This project provides a test suite.
 Run the package script with `--enable-tests` (see above) to build `nvapi64-tests.exe`.
 Running the tests executable without arguments queries the local system and provides system information about visible GPUs: